fastlane/fastlane/MigrationGuide.md

 To manually migrate setups (especially if you make heavy use of the `Deliverfile`):

+Make sure to adapt the paths to include the `fastlane` directory (if necessary).

 **The following options have been removed from the `Delivefile`:**

 Removed     | Use instead              | Note